TabbyML/tabby/docs/python.md

 # File scoring:
 # Each line in output_path will have the format: <score> ||| <target>
-# The score is normalized by the target length.
+# The score is normalized by the target length which includes the end of sentence token </s>.
 #
 # The returned stats object has the following properties:
 # * num_tokens: the number of scored target tokens